 Up to four hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care, and/or resident education.
+Additional patient care responsibilities must not be assigned to a resident during this time.
 (Core)